COVID-19 Pandemic: What You Need To Know

 Certain groups are more at risk of COVID-19 than others, including older adults and those with compromised immune systems.
 People who have chronic medical conditions like heart disease, diabetes, and lung disease are also more at risk.

 Young people are not immune from risk, however.
-Americans of all ages have been sickened by the virus, and more than a third of those hospitalized are younger than 55.
-Younger people make up half of ICU patients in France and the Netherlands.
-Also, though young people are at a low mortality risk from the virus, they can carry it — often without knowing it or showing symptoms.
-This underlies the importance of social distancing while the virus spreads.
+Americans of all ages have been sickened by the virus, and younger adults make up a large percentage of coronavirus hospitalizations in the U.S. Also, even though young people are at a low mortality risk from the virus, they can carry it — often without knowing it or showing symptoms.
+This reinforces the importance of social distancing while the virus spreads.

 What are the symptoms of COVID-19?

 Patients with COVID-19 experience mild to severe respiratory illness, with symptoms including fever, coughing, and shortness of breath.
 Other symptoms may include aches and pains, nasal congestion, runny nose, sore throat, or diarrhea.
 It is possible to have COVID-19 without showing symptoms.

 Most people recover from the disease without needing special treatment, though older people and those with compromised immune systems are more at risk of falling seriously ill.